From privacy to heat reduction, there are many reasons why people opt to tint their vehicle’s windows.

 The best tint percentage for your vehicle is one that’ll satisfy all your purposes for getting tint in the first place.

-If you’ve already chosen your window tint percentage, what’s the next step to the process?
+If you’ve already chosen your window tint percentage, what’s the next step in the process?

 Are you ready to decide what tint percentage is the best choice for your ride?
 Contact us at TINTIX for a free estimate and for any questions or concerns!